ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 ## 2    Intro to Doc2Vec

 Word2Vec generates embeddings at a word-level.
 However, this is not useful if one wishes to compare, say, the abstracts of different academic articles.
 For this reason Doc2Vec was introduced by {SOURCE}.
-Doc2Vec generates
+Doc2Vec generates embeddings for each document, $d_i \in \mathbb{R}^k$,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODc3OTg5NjRdfQ==
+eyJoaXN0b3J5IjpbLTEyNjE3MTAyOTddfQ==
 -->